Our Favorite Budget-Friendly Salad

 Our go-to salad is a combination of the vegetables we love best and the ones that cost the least amount of money.
-Get our formula below!
+Get our budget-friendly salad formula below!

 Recently, someone mentioned that I don’t have a lot of vegetable recipes on my site.

 The recipe below is our go-to most of the year.
-In the fall and spring, we like to eat this one.
+It’s easy, budget-friendly, simple, delicious, and the dressing is clean and fresh.

-These days, at least once a day, we eat salad.
-As my kids grew older, I started serving the fixings buffet-style.
-They top and dress their salads as desired.
+As my kids grew older, I started serving salads buffet-style.
+This way the kids can top and dress their salads as desired.
 For us, this method makes it more fun and crowd-pleasing.

 Allergies & Special Diets

 Because we eat this salad nearly every day, I usually prepare all the veggies, chicken, and dressing on our simple meal-prep day.
-Then throughout the week, we simply lay out the fixings and let everyone make their own meal.
+Throughout the week, we simply lay out the fixings and let everyone make their own meal.

-None of my kids really ate salads until they were at least four years old.
-We’ve had some stubborn selective eaters, but our philosophy is that we serve whatever we serve for meals, and our kids are welcome to eat as much or as little as they like.
+None of my kids liked salads until they were at least four years old.
+We have some stubborn selective eaters, but our philosophy is that we serve whatever we serve for meals, and our kids are welcome to eat as much or as little as they like.
 We encourage everyone to try lots of new food, but we don’t sweat it.

 When they are old enough to understand – usually around 4 years old – we have a rule.
 They don’t get seconds on anything else for dinner – the pasta, chicken, bread, whatever – until their salad is gone.
 If they are hungry enough for more bread, they are hungry enough to finish lettuce.